cbcrg/tcoffee/docs/tcoffee_quickstart.rst

   $$: t_coffee sample_dnaseq1.fasta -method promo_pair@EP@GOP@-60@GEP@-1

 .. note:: Please cite: Erb, I., González-Vallinas, J.R., Bussotti, G., Blanco, E., Eyras, E., Notredame, C. **Use of ChIP-Seq data for the design of a multiple promoter-alignment method**.
 Nucleic Acids Res., 40(7):e52 (2012), PMID:22230796.

 R-Coffee
 ========
 R-Coffee can be used to align RNA sequences, using their RNApfold predicted secondary structures.
 The best results are obtained by using the Consan pairwise method.
-If you have Consan installed, run:
+If you have Consan installed (under maintenance...), run:

 ::

   $$: t_coffee sample_rnaseq1.fasta -mode rcoffee_consan

 This will only work if your sequences are short enough (less than 200 nucleotides).
 A good alternative is the rmcoffee mode that will run MUSCLE, ProbCons4RNA and MAFFT and then use the secondary structures predicted by RNApfold:

 ::

   $$: t_coffee sample_rnaseq1.fasta -mode rmcoffee

 If you want to select yourself which methods should be combined by R-Coffee, run:

 ::

   $$: t_coffee sample_rnaseq1.fasta -mode rcoffee -method lalign_id_pair,slow_pair

 .. note:: Please cite: Wilm, A., Higgins, D.G., Notredame, C. **R-Coffee: a method for multiple alignment of non-coding RNA**.
 Nucleic Acids Res., 36(9):e52 (2008), PMID:18420654

 iRMSD and APDB
 ==============